What’s in This Article

 April: Showers and Blooming Flowers

 April is famous for showers, and London earns that reputation.
 The upside is that parks and gardens look great.
-You’ll see spring color everywhere, especially in large green spaces.
+You’ll see spring colour everywhere, especially in the larger green spaces.

 April Rainfall Patterns

 April weather can change fast.
 Showers often arrive in short bursts, so an umbrella helps.
-Across the month, rainfall is often around 40–45mm, with a mix of drizzle and heavier downpours.
+Across the month, rainfall runs around 40–45mm, with a mix of drizzle and heavier downpours.

 Blooming Spring Flowers